 Also read my article on setting up a photo portfolio space.
-This article is an extension, on how to promote that profile space.
+This article is an extension, on how to promote that profile space and use it to send potential buyers to your images at a microstock agency.

 Getting yourself 'all over the internet'

-The problem with this is 1) measuring the results of all this and 2) the amount of time it takes - is it worth it?
+The problem with this is 1) measuring the results of all this and 2) the amount of time it takes - is it cost effective?

-link to your portfolio site or microstock referral address on the bottom of your email signatures, your signatures on forums that you should be posting comments on. (keep those comments useful and professional, and NEVER post something like "hi, great photos, look at my photos on myphotolalala.com") that sort of generic spammy comment might be tempting but it will get you banned from sites, upset people and also make you look unprofessional.
+Link to your portfolio site or microstock referral address on the bottom of your email signatures, your signatures on forums that you are posting comments on (keep those comments useful and professional, and NEVER post something like "hi, great photos, look at my photos on myphotolalala.com").
+Generic spammy comments might be tempting but it will get you banned from sites, upset people and also makes you look unprofessional.

 Write Articles and Syndicate

-If you are so inclined and your images suit the topic ten write an article about it for your site and syndicate it for others to use. websites such as submityourarticle.com allow you to distribute your article allowing other websites to display it if they include a link to your website. e.g. "Experienced Chef and Food photographer Joe Smith looks at recipes for...." the list of ideas is as the saying goes is 'limited my your imagination', you don't actually need to have taken images related to your article, but your article will be featured on a site relating to your article so it's common sense that if someone clicks on your link they will be interested in that topic and photos relating to it.
+If you are so inclined and your images suit the topic then write an article about it for your site and syndicate it for others to use.
+Websites such as articlesbase.com allow you to distribute your article allowing other websites to display it if they include a link to your website.
+E.g. "Experienced Chef and Food photographer Joe Smith looks at recipes for...."
+The list of ideas is as the saying goes is 'limited by your imagination', you don't actually need to have taken images related to your article, but your article will be featured on a site relating to your article so it's common sense that if someone clicks on your link they will be interested in that topic and photos relating to it.

-- They have purchased from the microstocksite before so they follow the link and just download the images
+1. They have purchased from the microstock site before so they follow the link and just download the images.

-- They are determined not to pay a penny for an image, so they use one of the free images and as per the license the credit the photographer and the website it is on as the source with a back link
+3. They are determined not to pay a penny for an image, so they use one of the free images and as per the license they credit the photographer and the website it is on as the source with a back link (ideally).

-Either way you have come out on top (- the expense of time in uploading all those imges).
-People won't just click on your referral link, sign up to a site or buy your images out of the goodness of their own heart, they buy because they have a need --- one which you should be able to full fill.
+Either way you have come out on top (minus the expense of time in uploading all those images).
+People won't just click on your referral link, sign up to a site or buy your images out of the goodness of their own heart, they buy because they have a need --- one which you should be able to fulfill.

 Making use of rejected images

-Images rejected by all the agencies? or not quite good enough to upload? they are not 'dead images' but a valuable resource, try uploading some to sxc or to other free stock photo sharing sites like those listed below, perhaps at a lower resolution.
-Images of say 2100x1500 approx are not too low resolution, designers are still looking for usable images on these sites and might skip your images by if they are 600x800.
-The trick here is to make sure that people are seeing your profile on these sites, and that is contains a link to portfolio on a microstock site / referral url / or a home page you might have somewhere - even a flick profile etc. 'buyers' on these free sites can be converted into image sales, it only takes one user on a free site to see your referral link to click it and sign-up, even if they don't buy your images you receive a commission on the images they do buy.
+Images rejected by all the agencies? or not quite good enough to upload?
+They are not 'dead images' but a valuable resource, try uploading some to sxc or to other free stock photo sharing sites like those listed below, perhaps at a lower resolution.
+Images of say 2100x1500 approx are not too low resolution, designers are still looking for usable images on these sites and might skip your images if they are 800x600.
+The trick here is to make sure that people are seeing your profile on these sites, and that it contains a link to a portfolio on a microstock site / referral url / or a home page you might have somewhere - even a flickr profile etc. 'Buyers' on these free sites can be converted into image sales, it only takes one user on a free site to see your referral link and then click it and sign-up, even if they don't buy your images you receive a commission on the images they do buy.

 stockvault